Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 Make sure the offer is worth the information you collect from the visitors.
 People may not divulge their contact details for a $10 discount.
 But you can turn odds in your favor with a free giveaway or 15-day trial to your premium product plan.

-8. Brand Awareness survey
+8. Brand Awareness Survey

 How well do people recognize your brand?
 Do they have it committed to memory, or does someone need to jog it before they can place your logo in their head?